Letter from the Senior Leadership Team

 Managers are expected to advocate the Company’s Values and Code of Conduct requirements, periodically discuss ethics and business conduct issues, review standards of conduct with employees, ensure that employees are aware of these standards and the legal requirements relevant to their work.
 The extent to which an employee conducts him or herself ethically in all of his or her business dealings should be considered positively in an employee’s annual performance review or consideration for promotions.
 Managers should maintain a work environment that encourages open and honest communication regarding ethics and business conduct.
 Managers are also responsible for taking appropriate and timely corrective action for conduct in violation of the standards.

-Employee concerns should be directed to management, to the Government Contracts and Compliance Group, or to a Compliance Officer.
+Employee concerns should be directed to management, to the Legal, Contracts, and Compliance Group, or to a Compliance Officer.
 The ethics program helps employees obtain guidance, resolve questions, express concerns, and report suspected violations of the standards of conduct and law.

 The sections that follow address specific compliance areas and provide guidance regarding each employee’s conduct.
 Obviously, these discussions cannot cover all potential issues that you may encounter in your daily business routine, but they do identify the broad, over-arching principles that should guide your conduct.
-Specific questions about the application of these principles should be directed to your manager, the Government Contracts and Compliance Group, a Compliance Officer or the Legal Department.
+Specific questions about the application of these principles should be directed to your manager, the Legal, Contracts, and Compliance Group, or to a Compliance Officer.

 It is a felony to knowingly make a false claim or false statement to the U.S. Government and state governments in connection with the award or performance of a contract with the government, and such conduct by any employee will not be tolerated.
 Violations of these and other statutes can subject the Company to liability, damaging publicity, expensive and time-consuming audits and investigations, reduction in contract prices, and the loss of Government contracts.
 The Company and individual employees may also be subject to civil and criminal sanctions, including prison sentences, fines, and suspension or debarment from Government contracting, both at the federal and at the state and local Government levels.